11 July - 16 September 2019

 A Mark of a Lighter Purple is Francis Gallery’s first solo exhibit, featuring the work of Paris-based painter Rosemarie Auberson.
 Sometimes informed by images and photographs, sometimes working in a purely non-representational manner, Auberson paints on wood panel or paper.
-Thick, textural brush strokes in acrylic and gesso take on sculptural depth, and bold, earthy blocks of colour contrast with shades of lilac and purple.
+Her paintings balance gestural freedom and restraint; thick, textural brush strokes in acrylic and gesso take on sculptural depth, and bold, earthy blocks of colour contrast with soft shades of lilac and purple.

-In the changing light that floods through Francis gallery’s windows, the works take on additional qualities.
+In the changing light that floods through Francis Gallery’s windows, Auberson’s works take on additional qualities.
 Contoured brush strokes seem to build, while purples and violets shift between subtler and more vivid hues.
-Works hanging in the windows, facing outward, cast subtle reflections in the glass.
-A vast mural extends across the gallery wall, framing a table and two chairs in abstract lines of green, white and red.